dreamfactorysoftware/platform-wiki/technical-documentation/4-storage/Canonical-event-model.md

 | `app_id`        | text     | Application ID  | Yes       | Yes       | 'angry-birds'  |
 | `platform`      | text     | Platform        | Yes       | Yes       | 'web'          |

-The application ID is used to distinguish different applications that are being tracked by the same SnowPlow stack.
+The application ID is used to distinguish different applications that are being tracked by the same Snowplow stack.

 The platform ID is used to distinguish the same app running on different platforms e.g. `iOS` vs `web`.